joda01/imagec-doc/docs/commands/index.md

 ## Object classification

 Once objects are segmented, the resulting region of interests have to be classified.
-Classification in ImageC is the process of converting regions of interest into objects, assigning each object to a class and cluster, and calculating object metrics.
+Classification in ImageC is the process of converting regions of interest into objects, assigning each object to a class and calculating object metrics.

 ImageC provides an object classifier based on segmented images (e.g. after applying a threshold) and an AI classifier which can directly be applied to an image without the need of segmentation before.